-8.2.
+6.2.
 IPv4/IPv6 Address Translation Chart

-This chart offers a explanation about address translation architecture using combination of stateful translation at the PLAT and stateless translation at the CLAT.
-The client on this chart is delegated IPv6 prefix from a prefix delegation mechanism such as DHCPv6-PD [RFC3633], therefore it has a dedicated IPv6 prefix for translation.
+This chart offers an explanation about address translation architecture using a combination of stateful translation at the PLAT and stateless translation at the CLAT.
+The client on this chart is delegated an IPv6 prefix from a prefix delegation mechanism such as DHCPv6-PD [RFC3633], therefore it has a dedicated IPv6 prefix for translation.